Flows

 A flow can return any number of action variables and action data sources as part of its output.
 Once the flow completes, they are available to the calling action in the same way any action variable or data source would be.

-Flows are called from an action using the Run Flow action node.
-Input values are mapped from the calling context — data sources, app variables, or function results — into the flow's input parameters.
-Once the flow completes, its output action variables are available to subsequent action nodes in the calling action.
+**Run Flow/Run Action.** Flows are called from an action using the **Run Flow** or **Run Action** action node.
+Input values are mapped from the calling context — data sources, app variables, or function results — into the Flow's input parameters.
+Once the Flow completes, its output Action Data are available to subsequent action nodes in the calling action.
+Flows can be called from actions in apps and from actions in other Flows.
+Each calling action appears as a reference under the Flow action's Triggers section.